What is an Adapted Physical Education Specialist?

-List of Adapted Physical Education Specialist Job Duties
+A Day in the Life of an Adapted Physical Education Specialist

 Below is a list of the skills most Adapted Physical Education Specialists say are important on the job.